becooper/ProgrammingAssignment3/codebook.md

 Each observation includes the average of the 86 variables within that particular group, defined for a particular activity and subject.

- 2 features (Activity and Subject) were added by the R script 53 features are time-domain measurements.
+ 2 features (Activity and Subject) were added by the R script <br>
+53 features are time-domain measurements. <br>
-33 features are frequency-domain measurements.
+33 features are frequency-domain measurements. <br>

 ```
 Activity